Things to Do at Promthep Cape

 Tickets & Pricing

-Free admission to the cape and viewpoints; small donation requested for lighthouse museum (20-40 THB)
+Free admission to the cape itself; small donation requested at the shrine

 Best Time to Visit

-Late afternoon for sunset viewing (arrive by 5:00 PM), or early morning for fewer crowds and sunrise views
+Late afternoon for sunset (arrive by 5 PM to secure a good spot), or early morning for fewer crowds and softer light

 Suggested Duration